When acting as an Employment Agency, companies will need to adopt a different workflow than they might be used to.

 Automatic Charging

-In the near future, there will be a third option to accept bank transfers as payment of Employment Agency charges, which will allow manual payments more easily.
-More details of that feature will be made available soon.
+You can also accept bank transfers as payment of Employment Agency charges, which allows manual payments more easily.

 Voiding Invoices and Refunds